Interviews with Outstanding Authors (2025)

 Posted On 2025-02-17 17:38:54

 In 2025, many CCO authors make outstanding contributions to our journal.
-Their articles published with us have received very well feedback in the field and stimulate a lot of discussions and new insights among the peers.
+Their articles published with us have received very well feedback in the field and stimulate a lot of discussions and insights among the peers.

 Hereby, we would like to highlight some of our outstanding authors who have been making immense efforts in their research fields, with a brief interview of their unique perspective and insightful view as authors.